knickers/clear/README.md

 ## Core design philosophy

-1. PHP's processors already have routers built in, stop writing routers in PHP.
+1. PHP's servers already have routers built in, stop writing routers in PHP.
 2. PHP is already a templating language, stop using another one on top of it.
 3. Lets get back to the old days where adding a new page to our websites was as easy as creating ONE FILE.
 	* You don't have to define a route for the new page!